 ABOUT A MITZVAH TO EAT

-Too often, Jews who are unable to safely observe Jewish rituals have to choose between safe accommodations and feeling like they are fully part of the Jewish community.
+Members of the Jewish community who are unable to safely observe Jewish rituals are often faced with an emotionally painful choice.
+They can either protect their lives, health, and safety or they can feel like they are fully part of the Jewish community.

-For example, in a recent survey of Jews who are unable to safely fast:
+For example, a survey of those unable to safely fast showed that

-• 85% have felt shame on Jewish ritual fast days
+85% of respondents have felt shame on Jewish ritual fast days

 A Mitzvah to Eat Provides